Here you'll find answers to some of the most common questions we get asked.

 Travel to Norway

 What’s the difference between Norway and the rest of the Nordics, you may ask?
 Oh, come on!
 The scenery is amazing!
 Out of this world.
 Seriously!
 Mountains, glaciers, fjords, flora, and fauna – from mainland Europe to the Arctic, if you turn 180 degrees and travel the same distance southward you will reach North Africa.
 That’s a long stretch of Adventure Park.
 Moose!
 Reindeers!
 Whales!
 Eagles!
 Puffins!
 Even the muskoxen, a real stayer!
-What else do you need to know?
+Check out our Up Guide to Norway to learn more.

 All our large cities and towns have airports catering for both international and domestic flights.
 In fact, there are more than 50 airports in Norway serviced through regular routes, making even remote places such as the Lofoten Islands, the North Cape, and the Svalbard Islands easily accessible by plane.
-To get more information check out our guide on how to get to Norway.
+Learn more in our How to Get to Norway Guide.

 From the fjords to the mountain peaks, UNESCO world heritage sites to the arctic circle.
 Norway is as diverse as it gets.
 We will tailor your journey to suit your personal preferences and interests, so you do not have to worry about missing the perfect spot for you.